 I have a pair of recordings out on the wonderful label October House!
 The first is Us Alone: a duet between a cellist and a pair of Sound Icons - retuned, upended grand pianos that are bowed with nylon and, in this piece, struck with spoons.

 It’s a Filthy Lucre project, that stemmed from our Radulescu concert and exhibition back in 2016.
 Rolf Hind then brought us in for a follow up at Occupy The Pianos, where he commissioned this piece.
 Originated by the amazing Zoe Martlew, with Ben Smith joining me on Sound Icons, the piece was conceived as a partner piece to Radulescu’s Intimate Rituals.
 But where that work inhabits a kind of static transcendence, mine is always pushing upwards, struggling towards something.
 Enormous thanks are due to both cellists: Zoe, without whom the piece would never have happened, and Séverine, whose remarkable and committed playing you hear on this record.
 Sadly, in 2022, we had to get rid of the Sound Icons.
 My cellar, where they were stored, flooded, and long-term storage in London proved far too expensive.
 October House gamely sprung to the rescue, putting on the recording session for Us Alone and an improvised concert.
 That concert is now released as Fourth Act, featuring me, Ben Smith, Colin Alexander, Rocío Bolaños, and Angela Wai Nok Hui.
 Both discs are available exclusive from October House.
+I’m going to be heading up to York next month to rehearse my new piece Absence with the wonderful Micklegate Singers.
+They commissioned me to set a beautiful Quaker funerary text by William Penn.
+They will be giving it premiere at York's Late Music series on December 3rd at 1pm, please do join us.
+The piece I’ve written builds on my deep interest in the rituals we create around death.
+This interest first surfaced in my piece Ceasing for Sansara, which used stories of death to build a kaleidoscopic, personal text from the choir’s experiences and my own.

 At Lammermuir Festival on 15th September, I will get to perform a piece I’ve wanted to hear since 2018: Jonathan Harvey’s Stabat Mater.
 Remember 2018?
 No, me neither.
 But my notes tell me that Tom Herring and I were planning a big programme of choir and electronic music for the Barbican’s Sound Unbound festival.
 There isn’t, it transpires, a huge amount of music for choir with live electronics.
 We settled early on the idea of giving the UK premiere of Jonathan Harvey’s Stabat Mater.
 There was little information available on this eerie Palestrina arrangement, but Faber kindly provided us with a recording and a score, which had us determined to give it a go.
 It was with Harvey’s piece in mind that I wrote my own work for choir and electronics, Ceasing.
 I find the Stabat Mater a curiously moving text and wanted to write something that reflected on how one experiences the deaths of those we love.
 I’ve written more about my thought process here.
 In putting together the concert we hit a major snag: digital obsolescence.
 Electronic works are precarious things that require constant upkeep to remain playable, and it turns out that the Stabat Mater needed some real TLC.
 We had to pull the work from Sound Unbound but promised Lammermuir we’d have it ready for September 2020.
 Covid happened, but now, thanks to huge amounts of creative restoration work from Gilbert Nuono, we have a working patch.
 It’s been fascinating seeing the inside of Gilbert’s work: in particularly, how essential to the piece the spatial aspect of performance is.
 In other words: you have to see it live, so come see us do it!
 We’ll be performing it in Musselburgh on September 15th, and in England several times next year.
 Tickets are available here.
 I first thought of writing for siphoned demijohns in December 2021.
 I was playing with a pair I had bought at a charity shop, testing their pitch to see if they’d work for a Filthy Lucre concert I was producing.
 I sped up the process by siphoning the water, rather than pouring it.
 I loved the sound, and my obsession was sparked.